mjkoster/interfaces/draft-ietf-core-interfaces.md

 </d/model>;rt="simple.dev.mdl";if="core.rp"
 ~~~~

-Batch         {#batch}
+Batch         {#hbatch}
 -----
 The Batch interface is used to manipulate a collection of sub-resources at the same time.
-The Batch interface type supports the same methods as its sub-resources, and can be used to read (GET), update (PUT) or apply (POST) the values of those sub-resource with a single resource representation.
+The Batch interface description supports the same methods as its sub-resources, and can be used to read (GET), update (PUT) or apply (POST) the values of those sub-resource with a single resource representation.
 The sub-resources of a Batch MAY be heterogeneous, a method used on the Batch only applies to sub-resources that support it.
 For example Sensor interfaces do not support PUT, and thus a PUT request to a Sensor member of that Batch would be ignored.
 A batch requires the use of SenML Media types in order to support multiple sub-resources.

 In addition, The Batch interface is an extension of the Link List interface and in consequence MUST support the same methods.